eabouche/CryptoClustering-challenge/README.md

 ### Cluster Cryptocurrencies with K-means Using the Original Scaled Data

 7. use right number of clusters (4) as input into KMeans model
-8. predict the data clustered
+8. predict the data clusters
-9. create an hvplot scatter chart to display the market clusters
+9. create an hvplot scatter chart to display the new market clusters

 ---

 ### Optimize Clusters using Principal Component Analysis(PCA)

-10. instantiate PCA model with 3 components and "fit_transform" the scaled market dataframe into model
+10. instantiate a PCA model with 3 components and "fit_transform" the scaled market dataframe into model
 11. look at the explained_variance_ratio_
-12. create a new dataframe storing PCA data
+12. create a new dataframe for storing new PCA data
 ---
 ### Find the Best Value for k Using the PCA Data

 13. use KMeans model with market pca dataframe
-14. fit dataframe into model and capture the inertia_
+14. fit dataframe into KMeans model and capture the inertia_
 15. display new pca elbow curve to find the best value for k: 4
 ---
 ### Cluster Cryptocurrencies with K-means Using the PCA Data